 Driving and mobile phones

 To keep yourself and other road users safe your full attention is needed when driving.
-Driving while using a mobile phone held in your hand is illegal—even if you're stopped in traffic.
-This means you can't:
+It is illegal to hold a mobile phone in your hand or have it resting on any part of your body, such as your lap, when driving.
+This applies even if you're stopped in traffic.

-Learner and P1 provisional drivers' passengers are also banned from using a mobile phone's loudspeaker function.
+Passengers of learner and P1 provisional drivers are also banned from using a mobile phone's loudspeaker function.

 Using your mobile phone safely

-- You can use a mobile phone held in your hand if you are legally parked.
+You can also use your phone when safely parked.
 Parked means stopped with the intention of staying at that place.

 These mobile phone rules do not apply to CB radios or any other two-way radios.

-You can be fined $1000 and have 4 demerit points recorded against your traffic history if your mobile phone is in your hand and being used for any reason while you are driving—including when you're stopped at traffic lights or in congested traffic.
+You can be fined $1,033 and have 4 demerit points recorded against your traffic history for using a mobile phone illegally while driving.
+This includes when you're stopped at traffic lights or stopped in traffic.